mansoure/mansoure.github.io/index.md

 I am a Scientist at Qatar Computing Research Institute (QCRI).
 My research interests are in the broad areas of parallel/distributed systems, data management, and machine learning for developing scalable systems for big data.
 My current research focuses on the following areas:

-- Distributed RDF and linked data
 - Discovery and analytics on large datasets
-- Elastic scale out of database workloads
+- Distributed and federated RDF engines for linked data
+- Parallel query processing on large graphs and strings
-- Cross-Platform Infrastructures for cyber security and life sciences applications
+- Cross-Platform Infrastructures for cyber security applications

 ## Recent and Current Research Projects